-Inventories which comprise of stores and spares are carried at lower of cost and net realisable value.
+Inventories which comprise of stores and spares are carried at cost.

 Cost of inventories comprises all costs of purchase and other costs incurred in bringing the inventories to their present location and condition.
 In determining the cost, first-in-first-out (FIFO) method is used.